qst0sh/LeakedServer/README.md

 The Escape From Tarkov server emulator

 ## Getting started
-See the wiki for more information
+Check at the documentation: https://kandasoranyan.github.io/EmuTarkovWiki/#/tutorials/development-environment-setup

 ## Credits
-Polivilas, The JustEmuTarkov team (see package.json for all names)
+Polivilas, The EmuTarkov team (see package.json for all names)